BabylonJS/Documentation/content/resources/Editor/Using_Photoshop_Extension.md

+---
+title: using the Photoshop Extension
+image:
+description: Babylon.js Editor extension to connect to the current Photoshop instance opened in our computer and send to the editor the file that is being edited in Photoshop.
+keywords: welcome, babylon.js, editor, photoshop
+further-reading:
+video-overview:
+video-content:
+---

-# Introduction
+## Introduction

 The Babylon.JS Editor v3.2.0 comes with a new feature: the Photoshop Extension.
-The goal of this extension is to connect to the current Photoshop instance opened in our computer and send to the editor the file that are being edited in Photoshop.
+The goal of this extension is to connect to the current Photoshop instance opened in our computer and send to the editor the file that is being edited in Photoshop.
 This feature is mainly used to live-texture meshes and see the result in real-time (almost real-time) without reloading the scene.

 The Editor's plugin is called a "Generator Plug-in" and works only with Photoshop CC: http://blogs.adobe.com/photoshop/2013/09/introducing-adobe-generator-for-photoshop-cc.html.
 In other words, the editor will connect to Photoshop and listen events.

 A simple demo video is available here:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-gsR6FJPA8Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>

-# Enabling Extensions
+## Enabling Extensions

 First, we have to enable Generators Plug-ins in Photoshop.
 To enable, just go in preferences -> plug-ins to open the plug-ins options.
 ![OpeningPreferences](/img/extensions/Editor/PhotoshopExtension/photoshop_setup.png)